Homomorphism Tensors and Linear Equations: Introduction

 Now suppose we want to extend these results to edge coloured graphs.
 Each edge-coloured graph corresponds to a family of matrices, one for each colour.
 Theorems due to Specht~\cite{specht_zur_1940} and Wiegmann~\cite{wiegmann_necessary_1961} characterise families of matrices that are simultaneously equivalent with respect to a unitary transformation.
 Interpreted over coloured graphs, the criterion provided by these theorems can be interpreted as homomorphism indistinguishability over coloured cycles.
-One of our main technical contributions is a variant of these theorems that establishes a correspondence between simultaneous equivalence with respect to pseudo-stochastic transformations and homomorphism indistinguishability over coloured paths.
+One of our main technical contributions (\cref{thm:soe,thm:soe-pos}) are variants of these theorems that establishes a correspondence between simultaneous equivalence with respect to pseudo-stochastic (doubly stochastic) transformations and homomorphism indistinguishability over coloured paths (trees).
 The proof is based on basic representation theory, in particular the character theory of semisimple algebras.

 Interpreting graphs of bounded pathwidth in a ``graph-grammar style'' over coloured paths using graphs of bounded size as building blocks, we give an equational characterisation of homomorphism indistinguishability over graphs of pathwidth at most $k$.
 After further manipulations, we even obtain a characterisation in terms of a system of equations that are derived by lifting the basic equations for paths in a Sherali--Adams style.
-(The basic idea of these lifted equations goes back to \cite{AtseriasM13}.)
-This answers the open question from \cite{DellGR18} stated above.
+(The basic idea of these lifted equations goes back to \cite{atserias_sherali-adams_2013}.)
+This answers the open question from \cite{dell_lovasz_2018} stated above.
 In the same way, we can lift the characterisations of homomorphism indistinguishability over trees to graphs of treewidth $k$, and we can also establish a characterisation of homomorphism indistinguishability over graphs of ``cyclewidth''~$k$, providing a uniform explanation for all these results.
 Finally, we combine these techniques to prove a characterisation of homomorphism indistinguishability over graphs of treedepth~$k$ in terms of a novel system of linear equations.